Nikenmar/CompactF3Plus/README.md

 *(This is an actively maintained fork of the original "Compact F3" by username65735).*

-## ✨ Features

-- **Essential Metrics:** Neatly tracks FPS, Server TPS/MSPT, exact XYZ coordinates, movement speed (km/h), facing direction, in-game time, light levels, and biomes.
-- **Dynamic Crosshair Compatibility:** Our unique render event implementation temporarily pauses vanilla UI occlusion, guaranteeing that this mod stays 100% compatible with custom crosshair mods such as **Dynamic Crosshair**.
-- **Highly Customizable:** Ships with a native in-game configuration menu (available in the Mod List).
-Toggle specific lines on or off, enable colored health/TPS indicators, or hide the center 3D XYZ gizmo.
-- **F3 Replacement:** Automatically syncs with vanilla inputs.
-Press F3 to toggle the compact overlay seamlessly out of the box, or bind it to a custom hotkey like `F8`.

 ## 📦 Installation
 Requirements:
 * **Minecraft 1.21.1**